arivelli/esphome-configurator/README.md

 ## The board

-Until now we only support nodemcu esp32s devices (Thanks [Ivan Ferreyra](https://www.instagram.com/ivanelectric90/) for this first version).
+Until now we only support [nodemcu esp32s](https://docs.platformio.org/en/latest/boards/espressif32/nodemcu-32s.html) devices (Thanks [Ivan Ferreyra](https://www.instagram.com/ivanelectric90/) for this first version).

+Feel free to contribute with other boards or even with a new version of this one. by following the general rules of the project you should be able to use the software with any board you want.

 As you can see on the following picture the board make use of 6 rj45 ports (not ethernet ports) all with the same schema having 4 I/Os + 3.3v,5v and 2GND by jack.